syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Macros.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Macros/Open-and-save-macro-enabled-document).

 The following code example illustrates how to remove the macros present in the document by using `RemoveMacros` method.

 {% tabs %}